FindoraNetwork/findora-wiki/docs/developers/triple-masking/03-bar_to_abar.md

   const { axfrPublicKey: formattedAxfrPublicKey } =
     barToAbarData.anonKeysFormatted;

-  // The only way to get access to the funds from the `abar` is to ensure that randomizer is saved
+  // The only way to get access to the funds from the `abar` is to ensure that commitment is saved
   // after the operation is completed and transaction is broadcasted.
-  // `givenRandomizer` MUST be saved in order to get access to the funds later. const [givenRandomizer] = barToAbarData.randomizers;
+  // `givenCommitment` MUST be saved in order to get access to the funds later. const [givenCommitment] = barToAbarData.commitments;

   // Here we simply wait for 17s until next block is produced by the network await sleep(17000);

-  // Optionally, we can check `owned` abars using a retirived randomizer
+  // Optionally, we can check `owned` abars using a retirived commitment
   // and a unique key of the anonymous wallet const ownedAbarsResponse = await TripleMasking.getOwnedAbars(
     formattedAxfrPublicKey,
-    givenRandomizer
+    givenCommitment
   );
 };
 ```